 Today I’m going to provide an introduction to the styles feature available within Microsoft Word.
-Working with a document is not only about entering the content you wish to convey, but also about making that content easy to read and understand.
+Working with a document is not only about entering the content, but also about making that content easy to read and understand.
 One of the ways you can achieve this is through the formatting of text and elements within the document.

 Personally I am a huge fan of styles and I use them on a very regular basis.
 In fact, I’m using them right now as I type up this draft post on my computer.
 Styles provide an easy and efficient way to apply consistent formatting to any document and make it very simple to change stying across an entire document at any stage in the future.

 What is a Style?

 Styles are essentially a group of formatting properties that you use under a single defined name.
 Instead of individually applying a font style, size, bold or italics, paragraph spacing or any of the formatting choices available, you can save all these individual settings as a group which is defined by a single name.